cmungall/gold-ontology/README.md

 This repo contains

 1. A rendering of the GOLD ecosystem classification as OWL
-2. Mappings of GOLD paths to ENVO expressions
+2. Mappings of GOLD paths to ENVO (and other ontology) *expressions*, conforming to MIxS

+It can be browsed [on bioportal](https://bioportal.bioontology.org/ontologies/GOLDTERMS?p=classes)

 ## Top level